American Indian boarding schools: Implications of assimilation

-A famous resistance tactic used by these students in boarding schools was speaking and responding back in their mother tongue.
-These schools stressed the importance of enforcing the extinction of their first language and adapting to English.
-Speaking their language symbolized a bond that strictly attached them closer still to their culture.
-Speaking their mother tongue resulted in physical abuse which was feared but resistance continued in this form to cause frustration.
-They wanted to show that their roots are deeply rooted in them and cannot be replaced with force.
-Another form of resistance they used was misbehavior, giving their staff a very hard time.
-This meant acting very foolish making it hard for them to be handled.
+A famous resistance tactic used by students in boarding schools was speaking and responding back in their mother tongue.
+The schools stressed the importance of enforcing the extinction of their first language and adapting to English.
+Speaking their language symbolized a bond that strictly attached them closer still to their culture, though it resulted in physical abuse which was feared; resistance continued in this form in order to cause frustration.
+They wanted to show their language and culture were deeply rooted in them and that they could not be replaced with force.
+Another form of resistance used was misbehavior, acting very foolishly and making it hard for them to be handled.
 Misbehaving meant consistently breaking the rules, acting out of character, and starting fires or fights.
-This was all an act and a habit to be kicked out of the boarding school and in hopes to be sent home.
-They wanted to be a huge headache enough to not suffer abuse but to be expelled.
-Resistance was a form of courage used to go against these boarding schools.
+This was all an act in hopes of being sent home.
+The students wanted to be difficult enough to not suffer abuse but to be expelled.
+Resistance was a form of courage used to go against the boarding schools.
 These efforts were inspired by each other and from times of colonization.
 It was a way to keep their mother tongue, culture, and Native identities still attached and restored to civilization.
-Using resistance tactics helped slow down the intelligence of American culture being understood and taught.
+Resistance tactics helped slow down the intelligence of American culture being understood and taught.

-The ongoing effects this event had brought within indigenous communities was hardly forgivable by these various groups.
-"According to Mary Annette Pember, whose mother was forced to attend St. Mary's Catholic Boarding school in Wisconsin, her mother often recollected, "the beatings, the shaming, and the withholding of food (P.15)." done by the nuns.
-Thus her mothers lasting effects, the traumatic effects that boarding schools have had continue for generations of Native people who never attended the schools such as families members with surviving and missing loved ones.
+The ongoing effects of forced boarding schools on Indigenous communities was hardly forgivable by the various groups.
+According to Mary Annette Pember, whose mother was forced to attend St. Mary's Catholic Boarding school in Wisconsin, her mother often recollected "the beatings, the shaming, and the withholding of food" done by the nuns.
+The same effects continue on for generations of Native people who never attended the schools themselves, such as on families with surviving and missing loved ones.

-When faculty visited former students, they rated their success based on the following criteria: "orderly households, 'citizen's dress', Christian weddings, 'well-kept' babies, land in severalty, children in school, industrious work habits, and leadership roles in promoting the same 'civilized' lifestyles among family and tribe". many students returned to the boarding schools.
+When faculty visited former students, they rated their success based on the following criteria: "orderly households, 'citizen's dress', Christian weddings, 'well-kept' babies, land in severalty, children in school, industrious work habits, and leadership roles in promoting the same 'civilized' lifestyles among family and tribe".
+Many students returned to the boarding schools.
 General Richard Henry Pratt, an administrator who had founded the Carlisle Indian Industrial School, began to believe that "[t]o civilize the Indian, get him into civilization.
 To keep him civilized, let him stay."